magnussolution/magnusbilling7/wiki/en/modules/offerCdr/offerCdr.rst

 Offer
 -----

-| We did not write the description to this field.
+| Name of the offer.